MattWallingford/TAPS/README.md

 --lr - The learning rate.
 --multi_gpu - Trains the model with data parallel if set to true.
 --dataset - The relative path to the dataset.
---cropped - Flag that changes the data augmentation for the cropped datasets (Stanford cars and CUBS).
+--cropped - Flag that changes the data augmentation for already cropped datasets (Include for Stanford cars and CUBS).
 --model_type - Specifies the network architecture.
 Currently supports ResNet34 and ResNet50.
                 Support for VIT and all convolutional networks coming soon.
 --model_path - Relative path to a pretrained model.
 Default option uses the pytorch pretrained models.